skx/kpie/FAQ.md

 How can I handle wildcards?
 ---------------------------

-`kpie` contains a `readdir` primitive to allow you to read a directorys contents.
+`kpie` contains a `readdir` primitive to allow you to read a directories contents.
 There is also an `exists` primitive which will let you test a file/directory exists.